mhdraslan/ESLZ/Master/1.environment/platform/connectivity/_readme.txt

-This template is for provisioning the base components that makes up a Routing Hub environment.
+This template is for provisioning the base components that makes up the Hub environment.

 To use this template, create a paramters file and reference it in the Main.json template

 The Template creates the following: